nautobot/nautobot-app-ssot/docs/admin/integrations/aci_setup.md

 # Cisco ACI Integration Setup

-This guide will walk you through steps to set up Cisco ACI integration with the `nautobot_ssot` App.
+This guide will walk you through steps to set up Cisco ACI integration with the `nautobot_ssot` app.

 ## Prerequisites

-Before configuring the integration, please ensure, that `nautobot-ssot` App was [installed with the ACI integration extra dependencies](../install.md#install-guide).
+Before configuring the integration, please ensure, that `nautobot-ssot` app was [installed with the ACI integration extra dependencies](../install.md#install-guide).

 ```shell
 pip install nautobot-ssot[aci]